gurvirdhillon/LegoWorkStation-CW/README.md

 ## Explanation on the project

 I decided to use a database called SQLite which leads to more maintainable code as i initially started off with an array of objects.
-However, an array of objects can not handle stock management.
+However, an array of objects can not handle stock management very well.
+Therefore i had chosen to switch.
+I had stored my products in a lego database which holds the properties of the old arrays.

 ## Paradigm